AJC Atlanta Professional Team

 Dov Wilker / Regional Director

 Dov returned to Atlanta and American Jewish Committee, in November 2011, after earning his International MBA from Tel Aviv University and working in the private sector for an Israeli Software start-up that focused on feedback and consumer engagement.
 Dov previously served as AJC Atlanta’s Assistant Director, where he led AJC’s public affairs efforts on a local and national level.
 In that position, Dov was selected to participate in the United States’ first professional exchange to South Asia, visiting Sri Lanka in the summer of 2009.
 Active in the community, Dov sits on the board of the Faith Alliance of Metro Atlanta (FAMA), on the U.S. Global Leadership Coalition’s Georgia Advisory Committee, the Advisory Council for Catholic Charities Atlanta and the Legacy Committee at the Center for Civil and Human Rights.
 Dov began his career working at the Israeli Ministry of Foreign Affairs to the Southeastern United States.
 Dov has been recognized as a '40 under 40' by both the Atlanta Business Chronicle and Atlanta Jewish Times.
 Most recently, Dov received the Asian American Heritage Foundation's Distinguished Community Service Award.
-Dov is married to Juliana Jacobson of Wichita, KS and together they have a daughter.
+Dov is married to Juliana Jacobson of Wichita, KS and together they have two daughters.

 Jennifer Pardee / Director of Development